 Sports Council has a corporate risk register in place which identifies the key risks facing the organisation.
 This register has been developed in line with best practice and is subject to regular review and update.
 The register outlines those risks which if materialised would threaten the achievement of objectives.
 All risks are being managed within an appropriate tolerance level.
+The corporate risk register is reviewed by both the Audit Committee and Council at each meeting.

-2 Investment policy
+2 Investment Policy